kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Past all this, some Mobile First things are done right:

 * no third-party affiliate ads load in the site's mobile view.
-Google ads *have* to load due to Google rules, but they	do so asynchronously...*and* [responsively](https://support.google.com/adsense/answer/3213689?hl=en).
+Google ads *have* to load in this view due to their rules, but they	do so asynchronously...*and* [responsively](https://support.google.com/adsense/answer/3213689?hl=en).
 More on all this shortly.

 * four vendor fonts load on to the site, but only three are available to the mobile view...that number may drop at some point.